kira221100/blood-pledge-policy/privacy-policy.md

 Contact Us
 If you have any questions or suggestions about our Privacy Policy, please feel free to contact us.
 Email: [bilal@greenwichandburki.dev] or [aatir@greenwichandburki.dev]

+Account Deletion Request
+If you would like to request the deletion of your account and associated data, please contact us at:
+Email: [bilal@greenwichandburki.dev]